grafana/tempo/docs/sources/tempo/metrics/_index.md

 ## Configure a Grafana datasource

-Once the `local-blocks` processor is enabled in your `metrics-generator` configuration, a new Prometheus data source can be added in Grafana to use the `query-frontend` at the `/prom` endpoint for this.
+Once the `local-blocks` processor is enabled in your `metrics-generator` configuration, you can add a new Prometheus data source in Grafana to use the `query-frontend` at the `/prom` endpoint for this.
 Set the data source URL parameter to `http://<HOST>:<PORT>/prom`.
 For example: